herrera-luis/terraform_kubernetes_gcp/README.md

 ### Step 2

-Then you need set the environment value of your gcp proyect id
+Then you need to set the environment value of your gcp project id

 ```shell
 $ export TF_VAR_gcp_project_id=devops-lab-583419